devopscon/devopscon-summer2013/README.md

-The 2013 Summer Israel DevOps Summer Summit
+The 2013 Israel DevOps Summer Summit
 ===========================================

 ___Call for papers deadline: June 1, 2013___